 The Remains of the Day (My English Home, 2015) is presented as a triptych of my white dresses, traces of vegetation and a courtyard of organic geometry, telling a story of memorable desires, the fragility of life and the clarity of summer light.

 My first images with the Brownie 127 were with the 127 B&W film.
-I intended to take many images this summer when I went back to Romania to visit my parents and friends but I left the 127 films behind.
+I intended to take many images when I went back to Romania to visit my parents and friends but I left the 127 films behind.
 My technical frustrations came to the fore when I could not find one single 35mm film to buy in central Bucharest.
-By chance I came across a 35mm Jessop 200 film in my parentsí house from my previous visits which I adapted to the Brownie 127 and took a whole series of photographs of my father reciting his own poems.
+By chance I came across a 35mm Jessop 200 film in my parentsí house from my previous visits, which I adapted to the Brownie 127 and took a whole series of photographs of my father reciting his own poems.

 The Remains of the Day (My Romanian Home, 2018) is a montage of photographs from my home in Rasnov, a small town in Transylvania where I was born and spent the first quarter of my life.
 This work captures my parentsí old house, fragments of walls, the vineyard and the busyness of intersecting shadows.